roniemartinez/libqpsd/README.md

 CONTRIBUTE

-	If you have an existing PSD/PSB file with different color mode or compression.
-Feel free to send me an email at ronmarti18@gmail.com
+- If you have an existing PSD/PSB file with different color mode or compression.
+Feel free to send me an [email](mailto:ronmarti18@gmail.com).
+I need samples with zip-compressed layers (zip w/ or w/o prediction).
-	I need samples with zip-compressed layers (zip w/ or w/o prediction). :P If you want to contribute to the code, just fork the project and pull requests.
+- If you want to contribute to the code, just fork the project and pull requests.
+- If you want to keep this project alive you can send your donations to:
+	- Bitcoin: 3A23hHJF8q8hNPz3sedqD9T7g25ELPcvg2

 CONTRIBUTORS

-	Ronie Martinez aka Code ReaQtor (ronmarti18@gmail.com)
+- Ronie Martinez aka Code ReaQtor (ronmarti18@gmail.com)
-	Yuezhao Huang (huangezhao@gmail.com)
+- Yuezhao Huang (huangezhao@gmail.com)
-	username "asgohtals" (http://qt-project.org/member/136052) - contributed PSB files for testing: berlin-cmyk.psb, berlin-quadtone.psb & wall-small-Lab.psb
+- username "asgohtals" (http://qt-project.org/member/136052) - contributed PSB files for testing:
+	- berlin-cmyk.psb
+	- berlin-quadtone.psb
+	- wall-small-Lab.psb

 LIST OF SOFTWARE USING libqpsd
 - nomacs (http://nomacs.org/)